Caruso St John

-Caruso St John is a London-based architectural firm established in 1990 by Adam Caruso and Peter St John.
+Caruso St John is a British architectural practice founded in 1990 by Adam Caruso and Peter St John.
+The firm first came to wider attention with The New Art Gallery Walsall, completed after an international competition win in 1995, and has since worked across a broad range of public and private projects.
+Caruso St John won the RIBA Stirling Prize in 2016 for Newport Street Gallery, having previously been shortlisted in 2000 and 2006.

 Practice

 Caruso St John gained international recognition for its designs of public spaces.
-The practice came to public attention with The New Art Gallery Walsall, a commission won in an international competition in 1995.
-From these origins in the visual arts, the firm now works on a broad range of public and private projects.
+The practice came to wider attention with The New Art Gallery Walsall, a commission won in an international competition in 1995.
+From these origins in the visual arts, the firm now works across a broad range of public and private projects.

 Clients

 Current and past clients include Tate Britain, the V&A, English Heritage and the Arts Council of England, as well as European housing developers Trudo, the SBB (Swiss National Railways), and the Gagosian Gallery.
-Caruso St John aims to have a wide range of work at a variety of scales and wants to resist the trend of increased size and specialisation that dominates contemporary architecture.
+Caruso St John seeks to maintain a broad range of work at different scales and to resist the trend towards increased size and specialisation in contemporary architecture.